-The Design Organisation Approval Scheme (DOAS) is a mechanism by which the design competence of an organisation is assessed.
+The Design Organization Approval Scheme (DOAS) is one such means, which ensures that the design organization has all the processes/procedures, human resources and infrastructure for the responsibilities that the Design Organization has to take towards Design, Development, Airworthiness Certification and Continued Airworthiness of Air System/Airborne Stores in the identified scope.
 Two categories of Design Approved Organisations schemes are proposed, namely Air System Design Organisations (ASDO) and Store Design Organisations (SDO).
-Approval under DOAS is subject to adherence with the established procedures and rules governing the responsibilities and privileges for Military Design Approved Organisations.
+Inclusion in DOAS shall empower the DOs to operate the privileges granted by CEMILAC towards certification activities.
+Approval under DOAS is subject to adherence with the established procedures and rules governing the responsibilities and privileges for Design Approved Organisations.